Twins vs. Rangers Player Props Betting Odds

-Player props are listed for Carlos Correa and Marcus Semien, among others, when the Minnesota Twins host the Texas Rangers at Target Field on Thursday at 7:10 PM ET.
+Carlos Correa and Marcus Semien are among the players with prop bets available when the Minnesota Twins and the Texas Rangers meet at Target Field on Friday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!